strimzi/proposals/031-tls-encrypt-the-kafka-connect-rest-api.md

 #### Using the Strimzi cluster CA

-If the Kafka Connect cluster is connecting to a Kafka instance that is managed by Strimzi, the user can configure the `restCertChainAndKey` property to point to the Strimzi cluster CA.
+If the Kafka Connect cluster is connecting to a Kafka instance that is managed by Strimzi, the user can configure the `caCertChainAndKey` property to point to the Strimzi cluster CA.

 A `KafkaConnect` instance with a secure endpoint using the cluster CA will look like: